 “Modern neuroscience has shown that maybe the most important thing we can do for our brain — and therefore ourselves — is to be physically active.” — Anders Hansen

 That doesn’t mean you have to go cardio crazy.
-A HIIT class is an excellent outlet for stress (especially if Jamie Ray’s got a say in it).
+A HIIT class is an excellent outlet for stress (especially if Luke Baden has anything to say about it).
 But any dynamic movement will help you produce endorphins and enkephalins.
 And everything seems much more manageable once you’re fuelled with those coveted ‘happy hormones.’

 Over the past few years, evidence has mounted suggesting Yoga is a ‘low risk, high yield’ approach to improving overall health.
 By lowering the heart rate and blood pressure as well as improving respiration, Yoga completely changes the way we respond to stress.